Last updated August 8th, 2018.

 Others are less optimistic.
-Multiple investment officers such as Ankur Patel, chief investment officer at R-Squared Macro Management, thinks that a bubble certainly exists.
+Multiple investment officers such as Ankur Patel, chief investment officer at R-Squared Macro, thinks that a bubble certainly exists.

 Analysts like them say that instead of enjoying the ride, people should stay away from the Chinese market altogether.